8 Incredible California State Parks to Visit

 7) Malakoff Diggins State Historic Park

-One of the most secluded state parks I have visited in California has been Malakoff Diggins State Historic Park, this park is found in Nevada City in the foothills of the Sierra Nevada.
+One of the most secluded state parks I have visited in California has been Malakoff Diggins State Historic Park.
+This park is found in Nevada City in the foothills of the Sierra Nevada.
 It is home to the largest hydraulic gold mine and has a lot of history from the Gold Rush era.
 On your visit, you should stop by the visitor center and check out the historical buildings.
 There are campsites, caves, waterfalls, and several hiking trails where you can see huge cliffs carved by jets of water used as a gold-mining technique that washed entire mountains away to find gold.
-The best times to visit this location are in the summer, spring, and fall seasons.
-In the winter months it varies due to snow, so make sure to check ahead.

 8) Grover Hot Springs State Park